shihan84/streamcontrol/docs/README.md

 ---

-*This documentation is maintained by the StreamControl development team.
-For the latest updates, please check the GitHub repository.*
+*This documentation is maintained by Morus Broadcasting Pvt Ltd. For the latest updates, please check the GitHub repository.*

+---

+**Copyright (c) 2024 Morus Broadcasting Pvt Ltd. All rights reserved.**